zhourrr/kernel-dev/notes/kernel-trace/perf.md

   - `[k]`: kernel level
   - `[.]`: user level

-The function call chains might be folded, you can use `+` to toggle the expansion and collapsing of a selected entry to view or hide its call relationship, you can also use `e` and `c` to expand and collapse all entries.
+The function call chains might be folded, you can use `+` to toggle the expansion and collapsing of a selected entry to view or hide its call chain.
+You can also use `e` to expand and collapse all entries.
+Remember, you can always press `h` to show key mappings.

 ### `Children` and `Self`